Swastik-K-Sahu/Meenavar-Thunai/README.md

   Create optimized fishing trips with routes based on weather, boundaries, and fish hotspots.

 - 📶 **Offline Access**
-  Access vital features like maps, weather, and alerts during poor connectivity.
+  Access vital features like optimal route and territory alerts during poor connectivity.

 - 📝 **Trip Logging & Analysis**
-  Log your catch post-trip and receive reports on fuel use and prediction success rate.
+  Log your catch post-trip and receive monthly reports for catch level monitoring.

 - ♻️ **Sustainability Rewards**
-  Earn points for eco-friendly practices and redeem them for sustainable gear in the in-app Shop.
+  Earn points for sustainable fishing practices and redeem them for sustainable gear in the in-app Shop.

 - 👤 **Multilingual Profile Management**
   Change language preferences and set emergency contacts with ease.